Diamante-Smith/osticket-prereqs/README.md

 <img width="376" alt="13" src="https://github.com/user-attachments/assets/489920cc-fae1-4930-8713-4ecaf8be4c8e" />

-- We also have to install CGI as well since osTicket depends on this program as well
+- We also have to install CGI as well since osTicket depends on this program as well for part of the web server

 <br>